bodo-ai/Bodo/docs/docs/api_docs/pandas/io/read_sql_table.md

     in the warehouse (specified by `con`) where your table exists.
 -   Arguments `index_col`, `coerce_float`, `parse_dates`, `columns` and `chunksize` are
     not supported.
+-   Arguments `_snapshot_id` and `_snapshot_timestamp_ms` are only available for Iceberg tables.
+These Arguments are experimental and may change without warning.
+These arguments may be used to read a table from a specific snapshot or point in time, which is known as "time travel" in Iceberg.